How ConsumerAffairs uses cookies

 Solar incentives in Connecticut

-There are still a few solar incentives in Connecticut.
+The federal solar tax credit has ended, but there are still a few solar incentives in Connecticut.
 Most residents can qualify for a property tax exemption for the value a solar system adds to their house, and there’s a 100% sales tax exemption on solar equipment.
-You can also sometimes save money through solar panel manufacturers’ rebates.

 “My utility company actually owes me money,” Dale in Manchester told us.
 “Especially during the summertime, I generate a significant amount of power.
 For instance, so far this year, they owe me between $1,600 to $1,700, and by the end of the summer, it could be as much as $2,500 to $3,000.”